ronrothjr/The-Threads-of-Becoming/facilitators-guide.md

 ### **Thread Selection: Finding the Entry Point**

 Every situation involves multiple threads.
-Your task is not to address all of them but to find the thread that's most alive right now—the one where engagement will create the most movement.
+Your task is not to address all of them but to find the thread that's most alive right now—the one where intervention will create the most movement.

 **The Thread Selection Process:**